Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 Hey!
 My name is Siddhant, and I'm a software developer and entrepreneur located in Munich, Germany.

 I've been writing Python code for slightly more than a decade now.
-In my free time, I maintain more than half a dozen open-source modules written in Python, which have been downloaded 500k+ times from PyPI.
+In my free time, I maintain more than half a dozen open-source packages written in Python, which have been downloaded 500k+ times from PyPI.